Cranberry Orange Scones are a delicious fall breakfast pastry recipe.

 When Sunday afternoon rolls around each week, I’m jotting down ideas for the week’s menu while I’m sitting on the couch watching football.
 YES, I watch football!
 It’s my weird, crazy pleasure to watch football on Sunday afternoons while I make some new recipes in my kitchen.
 I can barely see the TV from the kitchen, but the roar of the crowd riles me up and the ref’s announcements keep me posted on game progress.
 While things are cooking, I sneak over to the couch to snuggle in a blanket and scour my cookbooks and magazines for new recipe ideas.

 After putting the dough together, I bake my scones in one giant round like this (wedges cut before baking).
-They were a tiny bit undercooked in the center when I pulled them out, so I gently pulled the wedges away from the center and let them bake for a few more minutes, and then they were good to go.
-It would be better to pull them all out from the center before baking if your dough isn’t too crumbly.
-Either way works just fine.
+They might be a tiny bit undercooked in the center when you pull them out of the oven, so you can gently pull the wedges away from the center and let them bake for a few more minutes, and then they will be perfect and good to go.
+It’s actually better to pull them all out from the center before baking if your dough isn’t too crumbly.
+But either way works just fine.

 Cranberry Orange Scones